B0-B/blowtorch-transformer-api/README.md

 ---

-Pre-trained models like e.g. Llama2 can directly be ported from huggingface hub, and subsequently propagate inputs or inference, through the model.
+Pre-trained models like e.g. Llama2 can directly be ported from huggingface hub, and subsequently propagate inputs or inference, through the model. ``Note:`` that the inference method is the lowest level and will not pre- or post process, track the context.
+These steps will be considered with the ``contextInference`` method which is used by chat and webUI.

 ```python